-Responses to STAP Comments and Corresponding Changes in the Document (in bold)
+STAP Comments Responses to STAP Comments and Corresponding Changes in the Document (in bold) g.
+Financial resources A very important element of this project will be the availability of financial resources to sustain various components that need to be implemented.
+Not to lessen the importance of the support and buy-in of all stakeholders, the reality is a strong long-term financial resource will more likely carry this project forward towards fruition.
 The overall budget, including co-financing, should provide sufficient financial resources to implement the various components for the duration of the full Project.
-The portion of GEF funding, however, will decrease during the second half of the Project as local and national stakeholders raise the funds necessary to sustain the work in the long term.
+The portion of GEF funding, however, will decrease during the second half o the Project as local and national stakeholders raise the funds necessary to sustain the work in the long term.
 In some cases, the funds will come from budget allocations by local or national governments as well as by health facilities, a commitment that will be reflected in the MOUs.
 In other cases, such as central treatment facilities operated by the private sector, the revenue stream from providing treatment services will sustain the activities.
 Where appropriate, recommended policies and regulations will incorporate provisions to generate financial resources to sustain various Project components such as the national training program.
-During the last year of the Project, assistance will be provided to seek other sources of funds to ensure sustainability.
+During the last year of the Project, assistance will be provided h.
+Health-care waste management - A genuine priority The most challenging aspect of this project will be for each country to view Health-care Waste Management as a genuine priority.
+In these low and middle income countries issue of waste management will compete with a host of issues including but not limited to the delivery of healthcare services with limited supplies, limited or unskilled healthcare professionals, social and political issues.
+It would be prudent to further contemplate and include within this proposal what methods could be employed to in fact attract the attention and interest of the waste producer (healthcare provider) and the public instead of pursuing them for their attention.
+This is the genuine challenge. to seek other sources of funds to ensure sustainability.
 The challenge of other competing needs and priorities is well recognized and acknowledged.
 The participation of local and national stakeholders in Project planning and implementation will help preserve the interest and commitment of health providers.
 Working with representatives of the Ministries of Health and Environment in the National Project Steering Committee will help maintain a high priority for health-care waste management which could be reflected in national policies, plans and budget allocations.
 Training and national dissemination, such as a national conference, are components of the Project which would lead to greater awareness and interest among health workers and policy-makers.
 As a result of their involvement in the National Working Group, environmental and health NGOs could influence public discourse and policy towards keeping a high priority on health-care waste management.
 During the early part of the Project, public education through announcements and media releases, where appropriate, could also attract public attention to the problems related to health-care waste.
 It is important to note that a good health-care waste management system could help address some competing needs, such as infection control, health worker safety and environmental protection.